Published: 2026-05-26

 Introducing Kubb v5

-The meta framework for code generation just got a major upgrade.
-A ground-up rewrite with a new layered architecture, unified AST, and up to 5x faster generation.
+The meta framework for code generation gets a major upgrade. v5 is a ground-up rewrite: a new layered architecture, a unified AST, and up to 5x faster generation.

-The internal renderer no longer depends on React. @kubb/renderer-jsx ships a synchronous render path that skips the React runtime entirely, with built-in components for both the TypeScript and Markdown parsers.
-Combined with the streaming pipeline, generation is noticeably faster on medium specs and significantly faster on large ones.
+The internal renderer no longer depends on React. @kubb/renderer-jsx ships a synchronous render path that skips the React runtime, with built-in components for both the TypeScript and Markdown parsers.
+Pair that with the streaming pipeline and medium specs generate faster.
+Large ones improve much more.

 A spec-neutral AST at the core

 A new AST package sits at the center of every plugin.
-It provides a Babel-style walk, collect, and transform API.
-Every plugin in the suite has been rewritten on top of it, giving you consistent output and a stable foundation for custom plugins.
-Because the AST is spec-neutral, the adapter concept opens the door to supporting AsyncAPI, GraphQL, and more in the future.
+It exposes a Babel-style walk, collect, and transform API.
+Every plugin in the suite now runs on top of it, so output stays consistent and custom plugins build on a stable foundation.
+The AST is spec-neutral, which is what lets the adapter concept reach toward AsyncAPI, GraphQL, and other formats later.

 A proper adapter abstraction

 The new adapter handles parsing, validation, and schema naming in one place, applied automatically when you call defineConfig.
-Collision-safe schema and enum naming is on by default, and duplicate enums and objects are deduplicated automatically, so generated types stay clean on complex specs.
+Collision-safe schema and enum naming is on by default, and duplicate enums and objects are deduplicated automatically, so generated types stay clean even on tangled specs.

 Parsers as separate packages

-Parsers are now distinct packages you can compose. @kubb/parser-ts handles TypeScript output, and a new @kubb/parser-md lets any plugin emit .md files alongside generated code, so you can generate documentation directly from your spec.
+Parsers are now distinct packages you can compose. @kubb/parser-ts handles TypeScript output, and a new @kubb/parser-md lets any plugin emit .md files alongside generated code, so documentation can come straight from your spec.

 Barrel files as a post-enforced plugin

-Barrel file generation now runs through @kubb/plugin-barrel, a plugin with enforce: 'post' that fires after all other plugins.
-It ships inside kubb and is added automatically by defineConfig, so existing setups need no changes unless you want to swap it out.
+Barrel file generation now runs through @kubb/plugin-barrel, a plugin with enforce: 'post' that fires after every other plugin.
+It ships inside kubb and defineConfig adds it for you, so existing setups need no changes unless you want to swap it out.

 The full plugin suite, rewritten